Roland Corporation

-Roland Corporation (ローランド株式会社, Rōrando Kabushiki Kaisha) is a Japanese multinational manufacturer of electronic musical instruments, electronic equipment, and software.
+Roland Corporation (ローランド株式会社, Rōrando Kabushiki Kaisha) is a Japanese multinational manufacturer of electronic musical instruments, electronic equipment and software.
 It was founded by Ikutaro Kakehashi in Osaka in 1972.
 In 2005, its headquarters relocated to Hamamatsu in Shizuoka Prefecture.
-It has factories in Malaysia, Taiwan, Japan, and the United States.
+It has factories in Malaysia, Taiwan, Japan and the US.
 As of December 2022, it employed 2,783 people.
 In 2014, it was subject to a management buyout by its CEO, Junichi Miki, supported by Taiyo Pacific Partners.

-Roland has manufactured numerous instruments that have had lasting impacts on music, such as the Juno-106 synthesizer, TB-303 bass synthesizer, and TR-808 and TR-909 drum machines.
+Roland has manufactured numerous instruments that have had lasting impacts on music, such as the Juno-106 synthesizer, the TB-303 bass synthesizer, and the TR-808 and TR-909 drum machines.
 It was also instrumental in the development of MIDI, a standardized means of synchronizing electronic instruments manufactured by different companies.
-In 2016, Fact wrote that Roland had arguably had more influence on electronic music than any other company.
+In 2016, Fact wrote that Roland had perhaps been more influential on electronic music than any other company.

 History

 Background

 Roland founder Ikutaro Kakehashi had founded Ace Electronic Industries in 1960, with Ace having designed and manufactured electronic organs, drum machines, instrument amplifiers, and effects pedals.
 In March 1972, after one of Ace's major investors, Sakata Shokai, was acquired by Sumitomo Chemical (an industrial company with no interest in the music industry), Kakehashi resigned.